pokt-network/docs/content/use/public-rpc/fuse.md

   - home/resources/public-rpc-endpoints/fuse-metamask
   - use/public-rpc/fuse.md
   - home/use/public-rpc/fuse.md
-description: How to Add the network FUSE in MetaMask with a Pocket-powered RPC Endpoint
+description: Add the FUSE network in MetaMask using a Pocket-powered RPC endpoint.
 ---